LeeChunHao2000/ftx-api-wrapper-python3/README.md

 ## Note

-For asset safety, this wrapper will never support WITHDRAWAL function !
+For asset safety, WITHDRAWAL function will never be supported !